Detecting multiple generalized change-points by isolating single ones: Introduction

-Our proposed approach, labelled Isolate-Detect (ID), is a generic technique for generalized change-point detection in various different structures, such as piecewise-constant or piecewise-linear signals with or without the continuity constraint.
-To fix ideas, in the paper we focus on piecewise-constant and continuous piecewise-linear signals.
-The concept behind ID is simple and is split into two stages; firstly, the attempted isolation of each of the true change-points within subintervals of the domain $[1,2,\ldots,T]$, and secondly their detection.
-This change-point isolation aspect of our method is very important because it enables detection in higher-order polynomial signals.
+In general, change-point detection becomes easier in situations where there is at most one change-point to be detected in a given interval; in such cases the detection power of the contrast function (more details are in Section \ref{subsec:theory}) is maximised.
+Therefore, it makes sense to decouple the multiple change-point detection problem into many single change-point detections.
+To achieve this, we propose a generic technique, Isolate-Detect (ID), for generalized change-point detection in various different structures, such as piecewise-constant or piecewise-linear signals.
+The concept behind ID is simple and is split into two stages; firstly, the isolation of each of the true change-points within subintervals of the domain $[1,2,\ldots,T]$, and secondly their detection.
 From now on, the terms \textit{subinterval} and \textit{interval} will be used interchangeably.
-Although a detailed explanation of our methodology is provided in Section \ref{subsec:methodology}, the basic idea is that for an observed data sequence of length $T$ and with $\lambda_T$ a suitably chosen positive constant, ID first creates two ordered sets of $K = \left\lceil T/\lambda_T \right\rceil$ right- and left-expanding intervals as follows.
-The $j^{th}$ right-expanding interval is $R_j = [1,j{\lambda_T}]$, while the $j^{th}$ left-expanding interval is $L_{j} = [T - j\lambda_T + 1,T]$.
+Although a detailed explanation of our methodology is provided in Section \ref{subsec:methodology}, the basic idea is that for an observed data sequence of length $T$ and with $\lambda_T$ a positive constant, ID first creates two ordered sets of $K = \left\lceil T/\lambda_T \right\rceil$ right- and left-expanding intervals as follows.
+The $j^{th}$ right-expanding interval is $R_j = [1,\min\left\lbrace j\lambda_T, T\right\rbrace]$, while the $j^{th}$ left-expanding interval is $L_{j} = [\max\left\lbrace 1,T - j\lambda_T + 1\right\rbrace,T]$.
 We collect these intervals in the ordered set $S_{RL} = \left\lbrace R_1, L_1, R_2, L_2, \ldots,R_K,L_K\right\rbrace$.
-For a suitably chosen contrast function, ID identifies the point with the maximum contrast value in $R_1$.
-If its value exceeds a certain threshold, denoted by $\zeta_T$, then it is taken as a change-point.
-If not, then the process tests the next interval in $S_{RL}$.
-Upon detection, the algorithm makes a new start from the end-point (or start-point) of the right- (or left-) expanding interval where the detection occurred.
-Upon correct choice of $\zeta_T$, ID ensures that we work on intervals with at most one change-point.
+For a suitably chosen contrast function (more details are in Section \ref{subsec:theory}), ID identifies the point with the maximum contrast value in $R_1$.
+If its value exceeds a threshold, denoted by $\zeta_T$, then it is taken as a change-point.
+If not, then the next interval in $S_{RL}$ is tested.
+Upon detection, ID makes a new start from the end-point (or start-point) of the right- (or left-) expanding interval where the detection occurred.
+Upon correct choice of $\zeta_T$, ID ensures that we work on intervals with at most one change-point, which was our aim.